 The purpose of the School of Nursing Exposure Control Plan is to minimize or reduce student and faculty exposure to bloodborne pathogens.
 This plan is in accordance with OSHA Standard 29:CFR 1910.1030 Occupational Exposure to Bloodborne Pathogens.
 This plan applies to all students and faculty participating in any clinical activity, including those in the Learning Resource Center.
 The School of Nursing (SON) is within the College of Health and Human Services of the University of North Carolina at Charlotte, hereafter referred to as the "University".
-Please refer to the University's Bloodborne Pathogens Exposure Control Plan (retrieved 8/6/18 from the University of North Carolina at Charlotte Safety Policy)
+Please refer to the University's Bloodborne Pathogens Exposure Control Plan Bloodborne Pathogens | Environmental Health and Safety | UNC Charlotte